ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Conclusion

 \section{Conclusion}

-We introduced \name, a new framework for semantic constrained decoding that allows one to impose semantic constraints directly on the abstract syntax trees representing programs (instead of their string syntax). \name allows one to program constraints by providing \textit{semantic pruners}---recursive program operating over finite representations of the infinitely many programs the LM can produce on a given prefix.
-This flexibility enables new applications---e.g., constraining the an LM to only output programs that are equivalent (up to rewrite rules) to a given input program.
+We introduced \name, a new framework for semantic constrained decoding that allows one to impose semantic constraints directly on the abstract syntax trees representing programs (instead of their string syntax). \name lets users program constraints by providing \textit{semantic pruners}---recursive program operating over finite representations of the infinitely many programs the LM can produce on a given prefix.
+This flexibility enables new applications---e.g., constraining LMs to only output programs that are equivalent (up to rewrite rules) to a given input program.

 \name bridges the gap between formal methods and the outputs of language models.
 Looking forward, there are numerous opportunities to enhance the framework.
-Extending the corecursive solver with more permissive fixpoint computations could broaden the expressivity of semantic constraints.
+In terms of programmability, users of \toolname must directly define a pruner for the property they wish to enforce as a corecursive function on program spaces.
+Moreover, this function must return a space that is regular.
+There may be a better interface for programming pruners that abstracts away these details.
+In terms of performance, the current implementation of \toolname is relatively unoptimized, incurring noticeable per-token overhead: future work could likely greatly improve the runtime performance.

 Exploring new backends for reasoning about codata, such as term rewriting solvers~\cite{egg,egglog} or constrained Horn clauses~\cite{chc}, could enable new applications.
-Finally, we envision better combinators for expressing semantic pruners and for automatically proving whether pruners over-approximate or under-approximate a user-given constraint.
+Finally, we envision better combinators for expressing semantic pruners and for automatically proving whether pruners over-approximate or under-approximate a user-provided constraint.

+\begin{acks} The project is supported in part by a Microsoft Faculty Fellowship; a UCSD JSOE Scholarship; and NSF under grants \grantnum{00003}{CCF-2422214}, \grantnum{00003}{CCF-2506134}, \grantnum{00003}{CCF-2446711}.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. \grantnum{00003}{DGE-2038238}.
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors, and do not necessarily reflect the views of the sponsoring entities.
+Loris D’Antoni holds concurrent appointments as a Professor at the University of California San Diego and as an Amazon Scholar.
+This paper describes work performed at the University of California San Diego and is not associated with Amazon. \end{acks}